whoastonic/stones-electron-starter/README.md

 # stones-electron-starter

-A quick boiler-plate that's packed with React, Redux & other things to get you started on your next Electron project!
+A quick boiler-plate that's packed with React, Redux & Typescript to get you started on your next Electron project!

 ## Getting started